JM-TheLoner/opalconBackend/README.md

 The code in this repository collects data from a database and performs operations on the data The code is made up mainly of Node.js code

+If you download this code, run "npm i" in your terminal. this installs all the dependencies used in production

+When you click the button, the server will be deployed on glitch.com

+i had environment variables set up in a .env file that i used to run the code the .env file is listed in the .gitignore file so it is not seen here add the required variables in the .env file provided by glitch